-Once upon a time, the “American Dream” was a national ethos that promoted the values that her people would hold so dearly such as liberty, freedom, and social mobility.
-However, an opposing point of view was put forward by American author F. Scott Fitzgerald's, who portrayed the modern-era of America, as lacking in social and moral values, as a result of cynicism, greed, and an empty pursuit of pleasure.
+Once upon a time, the “American Dream” was a national ethos that promoted the values that her people would hold so dearly, such as liberty, freedom, and social mobility.
+However, an opposing point of view was put forward by American author F. Scott Fitzgerald, who portrayed the modern era of America as lacking in social and moral values resulting from cynicism, greed, and the empty pursuit of pleasure.
 As he put it in his famous novel The Great Gatsby, “It is what foul dust floated in the wake of his dreams that temporarily closed out my interest in the abortive sorrows and short-winded elations of men.”

 According to Trziana Dearing, the CEO of Boston Rising, in her article Where is the American Dream Today?, the “American Dream” may be dead.
 She said, “The poor are getting poorer.
 They are increasingly being isolated into ever-poorer neighborhoods, which makes it that much harder to break out.
 Jobs are not recovering with the recovery, and another recession could hit before they ever do.
-Our knowledge economy increasingly leaves behind people with poor educational attainment -- a factor also correlated with poverty.”
+Our knowledge economy increasingly leaves behind people with poor educational attainment—a factor also correlated with poverty.”

-In a compelling new book, Creating an Opportunity Society, by Ron Haskins and Isabel Sawhill, “two of America’s sharpest social-policy analysts”, claimed that America’s record cannot even entirely justify this dream.
+In a compelling new book, Creating an Opportunity Society, Ron Haskins and Isabel Sawhill, “two of America’s sharpest social-policy analysts”, claimed that America’s record could not even entirely justify this dream.
 More than 60 percent of Americans whose parents scaled the top fifth of the income ladder have reached the top two-fifths themselves, Haskins and Sawhill found.
 By contrast, 65 percent of Americans with parents from the lowest fifth of earners remain stuck in the bottom two-fifths.